 This project does not qualify as a Disadvantaged Community.
 If this project does not qualify as a Disadvantaged Community, applicant will skip the question and move onto question 2.

-If the applicant checked the box for "This project does not qualify as a Disadvantaged Community" the evaluator will not evaluate sub-questions C, D and E. The score for Question #1 will be zero "0" if the box is checked.
+If the applicant checked the box for "This project does not qualify as a Disadvantaged Community" the score for Question #1 will be zero "0".